gitpython-developers/GitPython/doc/source/intro.rst

 Issue Tracker
 =============
-The issue tracker is hosted by github:
+The issue tracker is hosted by GitHub:

 https://github.com/gitpython-developers/GitPython/issues